IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/snackbar/README.md

 </igx-snackbar>
 ```

-You can be more descriptive and set message `message="This is a simple snackbar!"`.
+You can be more descriptive and set a message `message="This is a simple snackbar!"`.

-You can show the snacbar by using `snacbar.show()` method.
+You can show the snackbar by using `snackbar.show()` method.

 ## Snackbar with button and action